uctv9805/char-design-portfolio/README.md

 ## Color profile

-I wanted to keep the overall look of the website very clean, to make sure the art was the main talking point throughout, the art offered a fantastic color bursts throughout the site so it was important that the backgrounds were white so as not to draw attention away from the illustrations.
-That being said I needed to use a color that was subtle but offered options to break up sections and I chose the color from the artists logo so that the whole site was inkeeping with this design.
+I wanted to keep the overall look of the website very clean, to make sure the art was the main talking point throughout, the art offered fantastic color bursts throughout the site so it was important that the backgrounds were white so as not to draw attention away from the illustrations.
+That being said I needed to use a color that was subtle but offered options to break up sections and I chose the color from the artists logo so that the whole site was in keeping with this design.
 The text was a combination of black or white purely for clarity so any body of text was easy to read for the user.

 ![website logo](assets/docs/screenshots/logo.png) ![color profile](assets/docs/screenshots/colorprofile.png)